The extended special

 frames, we obtain two equations.

-In the next step the length of the body is calculated by
+In the next step length of a body is calculated by means

-means of calculating the time required for the light to move to the end of the
+of calculating the time required for the light to move to the end of the body

 In the third step the system of the three obtained